-For a full list of providers who do and do not honor the HSHS Financial Assistance Policy, please visit our website at www.hshs.org/fap.
+For a full list of providers who do and do not honor the HSHS Financial Assistance Policy, please visit our website at www.hshs.org.
 You may also contact your local HSHS local business office for this information.
-The contact information for each local ministry or divisional business office is listed in this policy, Appendix B
+The contact information for each local ministry is listed in this policy, Appendix B.